VoltCruelerz/OwlMarble-Magic/rules/items/Weapon Properties.md

 This weapon adds 5 feet to your reach when you Attack with it, as well as when determining your reach for Opportunity Attacks with it.

+## Reload

+This weapon can be used a number of times equal to the parenthetical value before it must be reloaded using either an Action or a Bonus Action.

 ## Thrown

 You can throw this weapon to make a ranged Attack.
 If this weapon is a melee weapon, you use the same ability modifier for that Attack roll and damage roll that you would use for a melee Attack with the weapon.
 For example, if you throw a _Handaxe_, you use your Strength, but if you throw a _Dagger_, you can use either your Strength or your Dexterity, since the _Dagger_ has the _Finesse_ property.